Tripfantasy/Deduper-tripfantasy/pseudocode.md

  - IF UMI is unknown, interpret as *erroneous* given known UMIs are used, store these elsewhere?
  - If funnel works and runs to completion, surviving seqs should be PCR duplicates.
  - Omit the duplicates, and store elsewhere?
+ - For performance, may chunk the workload by chromosome?